Infosys Q4 Results 2025: 5 Key Takeaways on Profit, Revenue, and Dividend Growth

 2. Infosys Dividend for Q4

-Infosys has announced a final dividend of ₹22 per share, with May 30, 2025, set as the record date.
-Shareholders can expect the dividend payout on June 30, 2025, as per the company’s latest update.
+Infosys has today announced a final dividend of ₹22 per share with a record date of May 30, 2025.
+Shareholders should expect to see the dividend credit on June 30, 2025, according to the company update.

 3. Infosys Q4 Revenue Breakdown by Business Segments and Client Geographies